heartyoh/bwip/README.md

 ## Online Service

-We are here to serve : hatio, lab.
+We are here to serve : Hatio, Lab.

 You just try to show simple barcode image by request.